AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-activities-integration.md

 >[!NOTE]
 >
 >With the cookie mapping behavior, you may find some LC touchpoints that come from a web visit.
-It's possible that a lead appeared in Marketo without any associated activity, then Marketo Measure downloaded that lead, matched the associated cookies, then traced it to the most recent web session, even if there was no form activity that created the lead.
+It's possible that a lead appeared in Marketo without any associated activity, then [!DNL Marketo Measure] downloaded that lead, matched the associated cookies, then traced it to the most recent web session, even if there was no form activity that created the lead.

 ## FAQ {#faq}

 **How do I know whether to create a Marketo Programs rule or a Marketo Activities rule?**

-The Marketo Engage Programs Integration is a simple way to generate touchpoints based on whether or not a Person is a program member of a program.
-If you’re interested in defining a rule based on the time a Person changes to a particular Program status, the Marketo Engage Activities Integration will be the setup you’ll want, specifically the “Change Status in Progression” activity type so that your Touchpoint Date can be mapped to the system generated Activity Date.
+The [!DNL Marketo Engage] Programs Integration is a simple way to generate touchpoints based on whether or not a Person is a program member of a program.
+If you're interested in defining a rule based on the time a Person changes to a particular Program status, the [!DNL Marketo Engage] Activities Integration will be the setup you'll want, specifically the "Change Status in Progression" activity type so that your Touchpoint Date can be mapped to the system generated Activity Date.

 **Why is the name of my Touchpoint Type truncated?**

-The Touchpoint Type field was created in the Marketo Measure package with 16 characters.
+The Touchpoint Type field was created in the [!DNL Marketo Measure] package with 16 characters.
 Unfortunately, changing the character limit of the field would require deprecating the existing field and creating a new one.
 The value of the Touchpoint Type is the Activity Type, which is also set in the Medium field.

 **Why does my Custom Activity Type not appear in the list of available activities?**

-We only show “Approved” custom activity types and not Draft or Approved with Draft.
+We only show "Approved" custom activity types and not Draft or Approved with Draft.

 **How do I determine which Activity Types I want to generate a touchpoint for?**

 Although there is no limit on the number of Activity Types you can create, we generally recommend no more than 5 activity types.
 It takes time to determine which marketing activities are relevant enough to be part of the touchpoint journey.
-For example, “Unsubscribe Email” may not be a significant touchpoint to track, but “Click Email” with additional filters might be a good one.
+For example, "Unsubscribe Email" may not be a significant touchpoint to track, but "Click Email" with additional filters might be a good one.
 This varies by each organization and each team, so we suggest you work with your teams to brainstorm on the best approach here.

 **Why is my Browser Name cut off?**

-Marketo Measure’s Browser Name has a hard limit of 20 characters, although the User Agent value we get from Marketo tends to be a longer string.
+The [!DNL Marketo Measure] Browser Name has a hard limit of 20 characters, although the User Agent value we get from Marketo tends to be a longer string.

 BrowserInfo.Name
 BrowserInfo.Version